polterguy/hyper-ide/helpers/help-files/02 - Hyper Core/10 - Security and authentication.md

-Another example is how it builds upon the Phosphorus Five authentication/authorization mechanisms, providing excellent security for you, by for instance salting and hashing passwords, and denying access to the authentication file, etc. All in all, Hyper Core should for all practical concerns, be orders of magnitudes more secure, than most things you could possibly build yourself - Assuming you don't do something really silly yourself, such as concatenating SQL parameters into your SQL, in your own extension methods, instead of using the SQL paremeter collection objects.
+Another example is how it builds upon the Phosphorus Five authentication/authorization mechanisms, providing excellent security for you, by for instance salting and hashing passwords, and denying access to the authentication file, etc. All in all, Hyper Core should for all practical concerns, be orders of magnitudes more secure, than most things you could possibly create yourself - Assuming you don't do something really silly yourself, such as concatenating SQL parameters into your SQL, in your own extension methods, instead of using the SQL paremeter collection objects.
 Below is a list of some of the more important security features in Hyper Core.